Owen Tracey: Battle of Britain

 No. 79 Squadron returned to Biggin Hill on 26 August and was promptly heavily engaged in the aerial battles over London as the Luftwaffe began to focus its efforts on the city.
 On 28 August, Tracey claimed a He 111 as probably destroyed and also damaged a Messerschmitt Bf 109 fighter.
 His Hurricane was damaged in the encounter and he landed back at Biggin Hill, just as it was being bombed.
-Attempting to take off, he had to abort his effort to do so due to his aircraft receiving shrapnel damage from nearby bomb blasts.
+Attempting to take off, he had to abort his effort due to his aircraft receiving shrapnel damage from nearby bomb blasts.
 Although he was unhurt, other RAF personnel were killed in the bombing raid.
 Two days later, about 20 mi south of Biggin Hill, he destroyed another He 111.
-The following day, 31 August, he shot down a Dornier Do 17 medium bomber over Dungeness.
+The following day, 31 August, he shot down a Dornier Do 17 medium bomber over Dungeness in Kent.

 On 5 September Biggin Hill was again targeted by an incoming bomber raid, but No. 79 Squadron was able to intercept it.
 Tracey claimed a Do 17 as probably destroyed.
 A few days afterwards the squadron was sent to Pembrey for a rest and refit and from here it resumed operational flying, mostly convoy patrols with the occasional interception of bombing raids on the area around the Bristol Channel.
-On 21 September, Tracey claimed a Do 17 as probably destroyed 15 mi west of St David's Head.
+On 21 September, Tracey claimed a Do 17 as probably destroyed 15 mi west of St David's Head in southwest Wales.
 He was confirmed in his pilot officer rank in November.